satichandrala/Minimalistic-Portfolio/README.md

 # Minimalistic-Portfolio
-This repository contains the code for creating a simple and minimalistic portfolio website
+This repository contains the code for creating a simple and minimalistic portfolio website.